-After April 15, 2020 online registration will be closed, you must register by April 15, 2020 to guarantee a finisher shirt and cape for child.
+After March 15, 2020 online registration will be closed, you must register by March 15, 2020 to guarantee a finisher shirt or a cape for child.
 You can register at packet pick-up and on race day, but shirts and capes are NOT guaranteed.

 Yes.
 LATE registration will be open at packet pick-up.
-You will receive a cape not a shirt.
 A waiver must be signed by all participants, and minors must have their parent or legal guardian present to sign the waiver (NO EXCEPTIONS).
 You may experience long lines.
 Thank you for your understanding.

 5. Are kids free?

 Yes.
 Registration for kids 13 and under is FREE with a registered adult.
 All kids must be registered to participate and to receive their FREE cape.
 NO EXCEPTIONS.
 Sign up early to guarantee a cape as supplies are limited.